BugmakerCC/chong/_pages/about.md

 Biography
 ------
 My name is Chong Chen.
 I am a master’s student at the School of Software Engineering, *Sun Yat-sen University*.
-My supervisor is Dr. [Jiachi Chen](https://jiachi-chen.github.io).
+My supervisor are Dr. [Jiachi Chen](https://jiachi-chen.github.io) and Dr. [Yanlin Wang](https://yanlin.info/).
 Currently, I am interning at *The State Key Laboratory of Blockchain and Data Security, Zhejiang University*.

 My research mainly focuses on: (1) **LLM4SE**; (2) **Program Analysis**, with a primary focus on the applications of LLMs in code quality and the Web3 domain.